The seminars listed here can be given upon request. A biographical sketch can be found

 It is great irony of science that the most

 fundamental concepts are often most dificult to understand.
 The

 describe the basic forces in nature are symmetric for time

 reversal.
 This means that they do not change when one changes

 this clearly contradicts our experience; we perceive a direction

 the mechanical arrow of time and the cosmological arrow of time.

 The relation with natural laws that are not invariant for time

 equations with a direction of time from the fundamental laws of

 applications in geophysics, examples are shown of this.
 The

 final question remains: "what explains the arrow of time that

 seems to pervade our daily experience?"

 Title: Earthquake prediction, a political problem?

-shown that the earthquake-prediction activities of scientists confront decision-makers with a fundamental trade-off between information and probability that the eartquake indeed occurs.
+Summary: Earthquakes are among natural hazards that threaten society.
+For this reason earthquake prediction is a field of research that arouses considerable nterest.
+An overview of the earthquake prediction problem is given.
+I show that the earthquake-prediction activities of scientists confront decision-makers with a fundamental trade-off between information and probability that the eartquake indeed occurs.
 However, this does not imply that scientists cannot contribute to alleviate the danger posed by earthquakes.